schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Your size is now huge.
 Increase your height by 90 inches and multiply your weight by 8.
 - Increase your reach by 5
-- Weapons that are correctly sized for you now add an extra 2d6 to damage rolls.
+- Weapons with the heavy property now add an extra 2d6 to damage rolls.
+- When you are subjected to an effect that would move you at least 5 feet or knock you prone, you can use your reaction to steady yourself.
+You are then neither moved nor knocked prone.

 ---